Alec-Nelson/GobblerExchange/README.md

 - Forum posts ordered by rating (decreasing)
 - Events are ordered by date (increasing)
 - Polls are ordered by date (decreasing)
-- Notes are orederd by rating (decreasing)
+- Notes are ordered by rating (decreasing)
+- Join button when searching for groups

 Not Implemented (yet):
 - Only allowing the user who authored the post/event/notes/comment to edit/delete it (currently, anyone can edit or delete any post/event/notes/comment)